Zack Short Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

+- Crawford gets the start for the Red Sox, his 15th of the season.
+He is 5-6 with a 3.69 ERA and 87 strikeouts through 85 1/3 innings pitched.

-- The righty's most recent appearance was on Monday against the Kansas City Royals, when he went 6 2/3 innings, surrendering one earned run while giving up six hits.
+- In his most recent appearance on Tuesday, the right-hander went 3 1/3 innings against the Kansas City Royals, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.